 What is a "rate lock period"?

-When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate for a determined period while you work on the application process.
-This keeps you from going through your whole application process and discovering at the end that your interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a particular number of points for you for a specified period during your application process.
+This keeps you from going through your whole application process and finding out at the end that the interest rate has gone up.